pgraci/delicious-library-xml2json/README.md

 Once completed, there will now be a library.json file in this folder.

-Replace the sample library.xml file with one that you export, and run the node script again.
+Replace the sample library.xml file with one that you export.
+However you need to edit the xml file and delete the following line:

+`<!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">`

+Save the file, and run the node script again.

 ## Authors